apache/fury-site/docs/start/rust.md

   limitations under the License.
 ---

-Fory Rust is published on crates.io.
-The workspace minimum supported Rust version is 1.70 and uses the Rust 2021 edition.
-Use one compatible Fory release across every peer in an application.
+Fory Rust provides xlang and native Object Serialization, standard Row Format, generated models, and Fory gRPC.
+The public `fory` crate is published on crates.io, supports Rust 1.70 or later, and uses the Rust 2021 edition.

 ## Verify the Toolchain